Olorlade/Telecom-Growth-Strategies-Customer-Life-Time-Value-Segmentation/README.md

 # Telecom-Growth-Strategies-Customer-Life-Time-Value-Segmentation
 ## INTRODUCTION NexaSat
 A leading telecommunications company specializing in mobile internet and television services, faces challenges in optimizing marketing strategies and allocating resources.
 In the competitive world of telecommunications, understanding and optimizing Customer Lifetime Value (CLV) is crucial for sustained growth and profitability.
 One effective strategy to achieve this is through smart segmentation.
 In this post, I’ll share my experience working on the project focused on unlocking customer lifetime value through smart segmentation, and how it can drive telecom growth strategies.
-Check file TELECOM_GROWTH_STRATEGIES.pdf
+[Check file](TELECOM_GROWTH_STRATEGIES.pdf)

 ## PROJECT OVERVIEW
 This project focuses on implementing Customer Lifetime Value (CLV) segmentation at NexaSat in other to;
 - Highlighting opportunities for up-selling and cross-selling